gregid/standard-resource/docs/glossary.md

 `store.getState()`.

-Although it is not necessary to keep the State serializable as JSON, we strongly encourage you to do that.
+Although it is not necessary to keep the State serializable as JSON, we strongly encourage you to.

 ## Resource

 A JavaScript object that represents an individual unit of information.
-For instance, if you have a Resource Type “books,” then a book resource might be an object for “The Hobbit.”
+For instance, if you have a Resource Type “books,” then a book resource might be an object representing “The Hobbit.”

 ## Resource ID